I learned the hard way you don’t want alcohol in your skincare.

 Cos it’s not fair to paint the goodies with the same brush as the baddies.

 Do you always look for alcohol-free products, too?
+Share your thoughts in the comments below.

 Take The Guesswork Out Of Skincare Shopping